How to Fix an iPhone Hotspot Not Working

 In these unprecedented times, people around the world have become even more dependent on their devices and the amazing features they provide for us.
 Whether you’re working from home, attending your college classes from thousands of miles away, or running your business on the go, your personal hotspot is likely one of your top go-to tools.

-HOW TO FIX AN IPHONE HOTSPOT THAT’S NOT WORKING:
+HOW TO FIX IPHONE HOTSPOT NOT WORKING:

 Turn Cellular Data Off And Back On

-To turn your data on and off, first you’ll need to open your Settings menu.
+First, you’ll need to open your Settings menu.
 Next, scroll to Cellular.
 Find the Cellular Data switch.
 Toggle the switch OFF, then back ON again.

 Restart Your iPhone